olafchuszno/qa_fill-tank/readme.md

 - ALWAYS fill in only what the client can pay.
 - Round the poured amount by discarding number to the tenth part.
 - If the poured amount is less than 2 liters, do not pour at all.
-- Round the price of the purchased fuel the to the nearest hundredth part.
+- Round the price of the purchased fuel to the nearest hundredth part.

 ---